Budapeste What to visit

 How to get from Tirana to Berat?

 Without a doubt, the fastest and simplest way to get to Berat from Tirana is by car.
-The journey takes about 1h50 and the distance is 122 km.
+The journey takes about 1h50 and covers 122 km.
+I highly recommend renting a car with DiscoverCars for flexibility and convenience.
+Before booking, check out my tips on hiring a car in Albania to ensure you get the best deal and avoid hidden fees.

 Berat What to visit Castle